ropaolle/artdatabanken/README.md

 ## TODO

+- [ ] Firestore qouta hits the limit of 50k reads per day.
+  - Locale storage, indexedDB
-- [ ] Store all docs in one combined doc to prevent qouta limits!
+  - Store all species in one doc
 - [ ] Header on all printed pages
 - [ ] Sidnummer printed pages
 - [ ] CSS on the species view